Veteran firefighters exposed to PFAS in AFFF are eligible for VA compensation

 Furthermore, if you were exposed to AFFF in the military, you can also file a lawsuit against the company which manufactured the hazardous product.
 It is important to know that this will not affect your right to disability compensation from the VA.
 Moreover, if you were exposed to chemical-based firefighting foam during your service, you are also eligible for compensation both from the responsible company and the VA.

 We provide legal assistance to firefighters injured by AFFF exposure in the military

 Since 1990, our law firm has been helping the victims of toxic exposure and their family members recover compensation for the diseases they had developed as a consequence of exposure to harmful agents.

-You will only have to provide them with your military and medical records, documents that will be used as evidence of AFFF exposure and of related diagnosis.
+As a veteran, you will only need to retrieve your military records and your medical records and send these documents to our attorneys so that they can have a starting point in assessing your case.
+If we determine that you are eligible to file a claim, our resourceful legal team will promptly begin preparing it for submission.
 Eventually, you will recover the compensation you are entitled to, which will also help you afford superior healthcare and treatment for your disease.